TK-Khaw/daily-vaccination-update/README.md

 ## Customising

-If you have any special metrics you would like to apply on the dataset (e.g. Custom Discrete Convolution Filter), you can do so by adding a Python module within the [`analyser`](/analyser) directory. [`main.py`](/main.py) will automatically add them into the processing queue.
+If you have any special metrics you would like to apply on the dataset (e.g. Custom Discrete Convolution Filter), you can do so by adding a Python module within the [`analyser`](/analyser) directory.

 Within the module, please ensure that there is a `compute` function which takes a FIFO array consisting of most recent 100 days Malaysian vaccination data and churn out a string which will be append to the list of message to be send to your device.